 Our Dual Approach to Addressing Needs

-Through direct services & systems change each part of BOTR’s work strengthens the other by offering local Oakland youth programming and capacity building work impacting Bay Area boys and young men.
+Each part of BOTR’s work – local Oakland youth programming and capacity building work impacting boys and young men Bay Area wide and beyond – strengthens the other.
 We share our models with other organizations to maximize impact and ensure schools, nonprofits and public agencies can maximally support males development.
 We infuse all we learn through these partnerships back into curricula we use for youth BOTR directly serves.

 Setting the Context To Maximize Change